misiektoja/spotify_monitor/docs/setup-and-first-run.md

 To enter or replace only `LASTFM_API_KEY` through a hidden prompt, run `spotify_monitor --set-lastfm-credentials`.
 It saves only the API key in `.env.scrobble_health` by default because scrobble health does not need the Last.fm shared secret.

+Saved files are optional.
+For a one-off or externally managed run, pass `--config-file none --env-file none`, select `--monitor-mode scrobble_health` then provide `--lastfm-username`, `--lastfm-api-key` and `--spotify-dc-cookie`.
+Private command-line values may remain in shell history or process listings, so process environment variables are safer when persistence is not needed.

 For Docker Compose use `docker compose run --rm spotify_monitor --setup-scrobble-health`.
 For a direct Docker image replace `--setup` in the matching command above with `--setup-scrobble-health`.

 The macOS shell and Windows PowerShell examples use `${PWD}`.
 In Windows Command Prompt replace `${PWD}` with `%cd%`.
 Windows hosts must use Linux containers.
 The `:z` suffix is for hosts that use SELinux.
 If your Docker-compatible runtime reports that it is invalid, remove only `:z`.